Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Conclusions

 \section{Conclusions}

-In this paper, we presented Star Pattern Fragments (SPF), a new RDF interface that is based on star patterns.
-In order to process SPARQL queries, an SPF client decomposes the query into star shaped subqueries and sends these subqueries, along with intermediate bindings, to the server.
-The client also takes care of processing other SPARQL operators.
-This is similar to other state-of-the-art approaches that process only individual triple patterns on the server.
-We implemented an SPF server that is able to answer HTTP requests containing star patterns as well as an SPF client that is able to answer SPARQL queries by decomposing them into star patterns and sending them to the server.
-Our experimental results show that SPF reduces the network traffic, both in terms of the number of requests to the server and the amount of transferred data between the client and server, while it increases the query throughput with up to 25 times compared to brTPF and up to 55 times compared to TPF.
-Our evaluation also demonstrates that SPF increases the overall performance without incurring significantly more CPU load on the server, even when a large number of clients issue queries concurrently.
-As future work, it could be interesting to include an SPF-specific cache on the server and to assess its impact on the performance of SPF, as well as evaluating SPF using query loads with other SPARQL operators.
+In this paper, Star Pattern Fragments (SPF), a new RDF interface that exploits a different tradeoff for distribution of the workload between the server and client, was presented.
+The SPF client processes queries by processing SPARQL operators and decomposing each BGP into star-shaped subqueries and sending these subqueries, along with intermediate bindings, to the server.
+An SPF server that is able to answer HTTP requests containing star patterns was implemented as well as an SPF client that is able to answer SPARQL queries.
+The experimental results show that SPF reduces the network traffic, both in terms of the number of requests to the server and the amount of transferred data between the client and server, while it increases the query throughput by a factor of up to 45 times compared to SaGe, 96 times compared to brTPF, and 137 times compared to TPF and Smart-KG.
+The evaluation also demonstrates that SPF increases the overall performance while only increasing the CPU load on the server by a factor of 1.08 compared to brTPF and 1.18 compared to TPF when 128 clients issue queries.